Tiana-Samuel/Greene_County_Real_Estate_Analysis/README.md

 • Results were merged back into the master file using XLOOKUP in Excel.
 The final enriched dataset was stored as Geocoding_File_Filled.xlsx, ensuring that most listing if not all, now included complete geographic and property details.
 This preparation process provided a foundation for both the Python-based analysis and the QGIS-based mapping that followed.

-## 3. Pricing Trends s Market Analysis
+## 3. Pricing Trends and Market Analysis
 Analysis of the Zillow Home Value Index (ZHVI) reveals powerful and consistent growth across all of Greene County, with each ZIP code more than doubling in value since 2015.
 ### Key Findings:
 ### Explosive Long-Term Growth: